 Mike with grandson Aaron.

-Ruth's mother was part of a Brockville Museum exhibit in 2021, a good indication that their family hometown is much less racist now.
+Ruth's mother was part of a Brockville Museum exhibit in 2021, an indication that their family hometown is much less racist now.

 Mike was a cheerful father.
 He spent lots of time with his children and took them on his travels where possible.
 1969.

-Linda as a professional gardener who could grow floral dresses on mannequins.
+Linda as a professional gardener who can grow floral dresses on mannequins.

 Ruth's 80th birthday party.
 Toronto.

 Reunion with Ruth's siblings.
 Left to right Mike, Ruth, Gloria, Alice, Joe, Valerie.
 2017.

 Their son Terry married the love of his life and gave Ruth two beautiful grandchildren.

 "... as a teenager, I also learned that when people were staring at me as though I was some weird animal in a zoo, I could do something about it.
 I stared back at them, a look of amused curiosity on my face.
 Within a minute, they would suddenly realise they were not invisible.
 They would look quickly away, and I knew I had some control over them.
 It was so funny...”